 Uses of MySQL

-As we discussed the introduction to MySQL now we are going to learn about the uses of MySQL are as follow:
+As we discussed the introduction to MySQL, now we are going to learn about the uses of MySQL as follows:

-- Mysql is used by Wikipedia, Facebook, Google, Flickr, YouTube, and all famous companies.
+- Wikipedia, Facebook, Google, Flickr, YouTube, and all famous companies use mysql.

-- The WordPress, Joomla, Drupal and all Content Management Systems (CMS) uses the MySQL.
+- WordPress, Joomla, Drupal, and all Content Management Systems (CMS) use MySQL.

-- In developing a website as well uses the MySQL.
+- Developing a website as well uses MySQL.